-- 3. CourtA statement that court intervention and supervision are necessary to assist the school district to reduce the student's absences from school=; - ¶. - Additionally, the petition shall include the A statement that RCW 28A.225.010 has been violated by the parent, student or parent and student; - 5.
-The student's name, date of birth, school, address, gender, race and ethnicity; and the names and addresses of the student's parents.
-The petition must include facts that support the allegations made in the petition, must generally request relief available under the statute, and must describe what the court might order./guardians, whether the student and parent are fluent in English, whether there is an existing individualized education program (IEP) and the student's current academic status in school; - ¶ D-
+- 1. A statement that the student has unexcused absences in the current school year. - 2.
+An attestation that actions taken by the school district have not been successful in substantially reducing the student's absences from school; - 3.
+A statement that court intervention and supervision are necessary to assist the school district to reduce the student's absences from school; - 4.
+A statement that RCW 28A.225.010 has been violated by the parent, student or parent and student: - 5.
+The student's name, date of birth, school, address, gender, race and ethnicity; and the names and addresses of the student's parents/guardians, whether the student and parent are fluent in English, whether there is an existing individualized education program (IEP) and the student's current academic status in school; - 6.
+A list of all interventions that have been attempted, a copy of any previous truancy assessment completed by the student's current school district, the history of approved best practices intervention or research-based intervention(s) previously provided to the student by the district, and a copy of the most recent truancy information document provided to the parent. - 7.
+Facts that support the above allegations.